paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-9a-audit.md

 (5) the amount spent by the Department on acquiring or developing new financial management systems during such five fiscal years.

-**(b) Report and Briefing Requirements.—**

-(1) **Annual report.—** — Not later than June 30, 2020, and annually thereafter, the Secretary of Defense shall submit to the congressional defense committees an updated report on the Defense Business Systems Audit Remediation Plan under subsection (a).
+**(b) Annual Report.—** On the same date as the date of the submission of the audited financial statements of the Department of Defense required pursuant to [section 240a of this title](./chapter-9a-audit.md#section-240a) each year, the Secretary of Defense shall submit to the congressional defense committees an updated annual report on the Defense Business Systems Audit Remediation Plan under subsection (a).

-(2) **Semiannual briefings.—** — Not later than January 31 and June 30 each year, the Secretary shall provide to the congressional defense committees a briefing on the status of the Defense Business Systems Audit Remediation Plan.
-Such briefing shall include a description of any updates to the defense business systems roadmap referred to in subsection (a).

 **(c) Defense Business System.—** In this section, the term “defense business system” has the meaning given such term in [section 2222(i)(1)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2222/i/1/A&num=0&edition=prelim).

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–60 amended subsec. (b) generally.
+Prior to amendment, subsec. (b) related to annual reports and semiannual briefings on the Defense Business Systems Audit Remediation Plan.

 2021—Subsec. (a)(3).
 Pub.
 L. 117–81 substituted a semicolon for “; and” at end.

 Subsec. (a)(4), (5).
 Pub.
 L. 116–283 added pars.
 (4) and (5).

 <a id="section-240h"></a>
 ## § 240h.
-Annual report on auditable financial statements
+Repealed.
+Pub.
+L. 119–60, div.
+A, title X, § 1002(c), Dec.
+18, 2025, 139 Stat.
+1028]

+### Statutory Notes

-**(a) In General.—** Not later than January 30 of each year, the Secretary of Defense shall submit to the congressional defense committees a report that includes a ranking of all of the military departments and Defense Agencies in order of how advanced each such department and Agency is in achieving auditable financial statements, as required by law.
-In preparing the report, the Secretary shall seek to exclude information that is otherwise available in other reports to Congress.
+Section, added Pub.
+L. 116–92, div.
+A, title X, § 1004(a)(1), Dec.
+20, 2019, 133 Stat.
+1572, required Secretary of Defense to submit annual report that included ranking of military departments and Defense Agencies in order of how advanced each such department and Agency was in achieving auditable financial statements.
+See [section 240b of this title](./chapter-9a-audit.md#section-240b).

-**(b) Bottom Quartile.—** Not later than June 30 of each year, the head of each of the military departments and Defense Agencies that were ranked in the bottom quartile of the report submitted under subsection (a) for that year shall submit to the congressional defense committees a report that includes the following information for that military department or Defense Agency:

-(1) A description of the material weaknesses of the military department or Defense Agency.

-(2) The underlying causes of such weaknesses.

-(3) A plan for remediating such weaknesses.

-(4) The total number of open audit notices of findings and recommendations (hereinafter referred to as “NFRs”) for the most recently concluded fiscal year and the preceding two fiscal years, where applicable.

-(5) The number of repeat or reissued NFRs from the most recently concluded fiscal year.

-(6) The number of NFRs that were previously forecasted to be closed during the most recently concluded fiscal year that remain open.

-(7) The number of closed NFRs during the current fiscal year and prior fiscal years.

-(8) The number of material weaknesses that were validated by external auditors as fully resolved or downgraded in the current fiscal year over prior fiscal years.

-(9) A breakdown by fiscal years in which open NFRs are forecasted to be closed.

-(10) Explanations for unfavorable trends in the information under paragraphs (1) through (9).

 <a id="section-240i"></a>